MillatSakib/Eco_Voyager_Client/README.md

 - Build a dynamic and responsive user interface with React, providing an engaging experience for users to explore and interact with tourist spots.

 - Allow users to sort tourist spots based on average cost, enabling them to find spots that fit their budget preferences more easily.

+### Prerequisites

+Before you begin, ensure you have met the following requirements:

+- Node install on your machine and properly work with CLI.
+- Install Git for clone and push your code in github.

 ### Project Installation: